 - Re-formatting our medical records to better support our transgender and gender non-conforming patients

-- Providing staff training on LGBTQIA+ inclusivity and cultural competency
+- Providing staff training on LGBT+ inclusivity and cultural competency

-We encourage anyone visiting our website or health center to let us know how we can improve accessiblility to the LGBTQIA+ population.
+We encourage anyone visiting our website or health center to let us know how we can improve accessiblility to the LGBT+ population.
 If you’d like to reach out, please contact us at MVinci@GoodwinCH.org.

 Here you’ll find some groups, events, brochures and other things which can help navigate LGBTQIA+ topics in health care and in our community.

 - Talking to your provider about being LGBT

 - Non-Binary and Gender-Expanisve FAQ for Parents and Guardians Supporting and Caring for Transgender Children

 - PFLAG – NH – For Parents, Family & Friends of LGBT Individuals

 Meets the 1st Thursday of the month from 6-8pm

 First Church Congregational on 63 S. Main St., Rochester. email@example.com